paramecio/parameciofm/README.md

 This command will install in your server paramecio framework with its dependencies.

-When Paramecio finish the installing, a command called `paramecio` can be used for install Pastafari.
+When Paramecio finish the installing, you can create your first paramecio site with `paramecio` command.